Java version history: Java SE 5

-Java 5 is the last release of Java to officially support Microsoft Windows 98 and Windows ME, while Windows Vista was the newest version of Windows that Java SE 5 was supported on prior to Java 5 going end-of-life in October of 2009.
+Java 5 is the last release of Java to officially support Microsoft Windows 98 and Windows ME, while Windows Vista was the newest version of Windows that Java SE 5 was supported on prior to Java 5 going end-of-life in October 2009.

 Java 5 Update 5 (1.5.0_05) is the last release of Java to work on Windows 95 (with Internet Explorer 5.5 installed) and Windows NT 4.0.

 Java 5 was first available on Apple Mac OS X 10.4 (Tiger) and was the default version of Java installed on Apple Mac OS X 10.5 (Leopard).

 Public support and security updates for Java 1.5 ended in November 2009.
 Paid security updates for Oracle customers ended in April 2015.

 Versioning change

 This version introduced a new versioning system for the Java language, although the old versioning system continued to be used for developer libraries:

 This correspondence continued through later releases (Java 6 = JDK 1.6, Java 7 = JDK 1.7, and so on).